queekusme/linux-kernel-module-dice/README.md

 # Installation
 To install the module, perform the following commands.
 Root may be required depending on your setup. modprobe may also be required in place of insmod and rmmod depending on your system.

+## Install
+Once compiled, the Kernel Module can be installed using the following command

 ```bash
 insmod lkm-dice.ko
 ```